 When you’re on the trail, make noise by banging hiking poles, talking, whistling, clapping, or singing.
 This is particularly important around blind bends and corners, although there aren’t many on the Wapta Falls Trail.
 It’s also a busy trail, so you generally don’t need to make too much noise, but always be bear aware.

-This means staying alert, traveling in a group, minding children and pets, and finally carrying bear spray and knowing how to use it.
-If you’ve come to the park without bear spray, there are plenty of places in Golden, Canmore, and Banff that sell spray and holders with employees who will demonstrate how to use it properly.
+This means staying alert, traveling in a group, minding children and pets, and finally, carrying bear spray and knowing how to use it.
+If you’ve come to the park without bear spray, plenty of places in Golden, Canmore, and Banff sell spray and holders with employees who will demonstrate how to use it properly.

 Plan Your Trip to the Canadian Rockies